Links

 A security method is configured for each Pushback Endpoint.
 Currently the following security methods are supported:

 A security method is required - posts with no security method are no permitted.
-Talk to Revvin about adding additional security methods to meet your needs.
+Talk to Maxwell about adding additional security methods to meet your needs.

 • Basic Authentication: A request header titled HTTP_AUTHORIZATION should have a Base64 encoded username and password set for it.
 The username and password are configurable.